UKHomeOffice/engineering-guidance-and-standards/docs/standards/documenting-an-api.md

 If you have multiple versions of your API you need document each supported version.

-### You MUST document how to raise an issue with your API if your API is public
+### You MUST document how to raise an issue with your API if your API has external consumers

 It's important to document how to raise an issue with your API, this not only helps your consumers with debugging or raising concerns, but enables a feedback loop with your users.